dotEthan/RecipeApp/README.md

 * Warnings for trying to edit or create recipes anonymously
 * Shopping List Saving
 * Upload Recipe Image
-* Implement and maintain TDD
 * Improve UI/UX - Most of the current state was done to help learn each aspect of Angular, updates will be made based on ease of use for the end user.
 * User Dashboard - More an excuse to build a cool dashboard in a SPA, looking forward to it.
 * Website Parsing - Have some ideas, but more research is needed.
-* Meal Planning, Calorie/Nutrient Counting and who knows what else...
+* Meal Planning through ingredient tags, Calorie/Nutrient Counting
+* and...?

 ## Built With